How Do I…?

 Change the Course Navigation

-Instructors can customize the course navigation panel on the left to hide unused items from students.
+Instructors can customize the course navigation panel on the left to change what options appear to students.
 This is highly recommended as a way to reduce confusion for your students by only displaying items they need.
-If you are using MODULES to organize content, you can hide repetitive options such as ASSIGNMENTS, FILES, PAGES, etc. Hidden items appear grayed-out to instructors.
+For example, you can display MODULES to show organized content but hide repetitive options such as ASSIGNMENTS, FILES, PAGES, etc. You can also add optional items like “Chat” or “Zoom”.
+Items hidden from students appear grayed-out to instructors.

 Go to Course > Settings > Navigation

 Either drag items between the top (visible) and bottom (hidden) lists, or click the gear icon next to an item and select the appropriate option.

 For more details, visit How do I manage Course Navigation links?.

 Teachers can copy content from one course to another, such as from last semester to the next.

 Go to Course without content > Import Existing Content (sidebar) > Choose existing course > Select “All” or “Specific” Content > IMPORT > (Optional) Hit SELECT CONTENT if option was chosen earlier

 - Go to the current Canvas course – the one that needs the new content.